top of page

 The wall where he was executed by firing squad in 1924 still stands in the cemetery.
 You can also see the gravesites of many other important figures in Yucatán's history.

-Ghosts and paranormal activity
+Ghosts and Paranormal Activities

 Reports keep surfacing that the ghosts of deceased people who were buried in the cemetery are wandering around.
 One of the most famous of these ghosts is Don Arcadio.
 Don Arcadio was a wealthy man who lived in 19th century Mérida.

 Another unexplained phenomenon is the ringing of bells at night, which has been heard by some visitors to the cemetery, although there was no one ringing the bells at the time.
-Some visitors to the cemetery also report unexplained lights dancing around the graves.
-These lights sometimes appear as glowing orbs or as delicate rays of light.

 LinkedIn Logo